Thank you for reading our post, please rate this article at the end.

 - Lack of Wear and Tear: A new RV hasn’t been subjected to the wear and tear that an older RV might have experienced.
 This might make it more reliable in the short term, although it’s not a guarantee of long-term reliability.

-The reliability of an RV, whether new or old, will be determined by factors like the quality of its construction, how well it’s been maintained, and how it’s been used.
-A thorough inspection by a knowledgeable professional can provide insight into the condition and potential reliability of an RV.
+Factors like the quality of an RV’s construction, how well it’s been maintained, and how it’s been used will determine its reliability, whether new or old.
+A thorough inspection by a knowledgeable professional can provide insight into an RV’s condition and potential reliability.

 An overused RV is bad… And so is an unused RV

 You could have noticed that we’ve made our observations based on average retail prices.
 In reality, prices could go either way, both higher and lower.
-Needless to say, getting an RV for a very cheap price may be very tempting.
+Getting an RV for a very cheap price may be very tempting.

-But we wouldn’t advise you to go for the cheapest option you could find.
-Usually, if an old RV is much cheaper than on average, it means that it has been heavily used over the years.
+But we wouldn’t advise you to go for the cheapest option.
+Usually, if an old RV is much cheaper than average, it has been heavily used.
 In other words, it probably won’t be in very good condition.

 You probably know that you shouldn’t go for an RV that has been badly overused.
 You may be able to get it for very little money, but what may come next can’t be predicted.
-You may need to do a major repair or whatnot in just a couple of days.
+You may need to do a major repair or whatnot in a few days.

-On the other hand, very little used or unused RVs should be also avoided.
+On the other hand, very few used or unused RVs should also be avoided.
 The thing is that engines – especially diesel engines – live the longest when operating regularly.
-So if an RV has been sitting unused for a long time, it will most likely have some serious issues.
+So, if an RV has been sitting unused for a long time, it will likely have serious issues.

 Both overuse and underuse can have negative effects on an RV.
 Let’s dive in a little deeper at each situation: